theochem/chemtools/doc/usr_doc_installation.rst

 `Git Large File Storage (LFS) <https://git-lfs.github.com/>`_ has been used to store the files and images used in the examples' gallery.
 In order words, all files in ``doc/examples/*`` are stored remotely, and only a text pointer to these files exists in the repository.
-These files need to be downloaded separately, if you would like to run the example scripts or make Chemtools' HTML with sphinx.
+These files need to be downloaded separately if you would like to run the example scripts, go through tutorials (using exactly the same files used) or make Chemtools HTML with sphinx.

 First, you need to install Git LFS.